CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

     ![](images/ec2.png)

-19. On the instances page, click on each instance and review the configurations.
+19. On the instances page, ensure the status shows as **2/2 checks passed** and click on each instance to review the configurations.

     ![](images/Instancespage.png)